mertgoksel/chatgpt-prompt-generator/README.md

 # chatgpt-prompt-generator README

-This extention lets you generate a prompt out of your whole project directory to be given to chatgpt.
-It includes file directory tree and file contents.
+This extention lets you select files to be added to a general prompt.
+This prompt includes file paths and the code included in the file.
+This lets you create a chatgpt prompt out of related parts of project.